speedcontrols/wifi-configurator/doc/protocol.md

 - All form fields MUST have unique names, even if nested schema (with grouped fields) used.
-- Use `header` field to define head text
+- Use special `header` field to define head text
 - Arrays in `schema` section are not allowed.
 But you can use those in `form` section for advanced layouts.
+- If you use nested schema (see `test/furtures`), make sure to add `required` fields on ALL levels.